cqse/teamscale-jacoco-agent/agent/README.md

 Please set the agent's `includes` parameter so that the Tomcat code is not being profiled.
 This ensures that the performance of your application does not degrade.

+To ensure the Tomcat process is properly shutdown you need to add `CATALINA_PID="$CATALINA_BASE/bin/catalina.pid"` to the `bin/setenv.sh` script and stop Tomcat via `catalina stop -force`.
+This makes Tomcat store the process ID of the server in the specified file and uses it to kill the process when stopped.

 ## Additional steps for Glassfish

 You have two options to register the JVM option: